HenrikJoreteg/redux-bundler/docs/api/included-bundles.md

 `selectRouteParams()`: returns an object of any route params extracted based on current route and current URL.
 In the example above `/users/:userId` would return `{userId: 'valueExtractedFromURL'}`.
 `selectRouteMatcher()`: returns the route matcher function used.
 Can be useful for seeing what result a URL would return before actually setting that URL.
+`selectRoutes()`: returns the routes object originally passed in.
+Can be useful for static sites where you want to pre-render all available pages at build time.
 `selectRoute()`: returns whatever the value was in the routes object for the current matched route.
 `selectRouteInfo()`: returns the key that was passed to the route matcher.
 By default this is the value of `selectPathname` as defined by the `createUrlBundle` above.